Watching your child grow and master new skills is one of the best parts of being a parent.

 By 4 Months

-By four months old your baby should be able flex and extend their arms, tolerate tummy time for extended periods, and roll over.
+By four months old your baby should be able to flex and extend their arms, tolerate tummy time for extended periods, and roll over.

 If they don’t meet these milestones, your baby may have trouble learning to play independently.